Skip to main content

 The annual Malaga city fair in August is an exuberant week-long street party with plenty of flamenco and 'fino' (sherry).
 The fair commemorates the re-conquest of the city by Isabella and Ferdinand in 1487 and traditionally runs for a week from Saturday to Sunday (inclusive) over the third week in August.

 This castanet-clicking fiesta starts off with a bang, literally, with an impressive firework display in the Paseo del Parque which can be seen for miles around.
 The best view is from the Port area or Muelle Uno or from the rooftop terrace bars of city centre hotels.
 The firework display is at midnight on the Friday night before the opening Saturday.
-This is usually (but not since 2022) followed by a free concert by a top Spanish artist or band on the beach at La Malagueta.
+This was usually (but not since 2022) followed by a free concert by a top Spanish artist or band on the beach at La Malagueta.

 The following day the people take to the streets, the women in flouncy flamenco dresses, to dance, drink and, generally, make merry.
 The traditional dance of Andalucia is called 'Sevillanas' comprising four distinct dances with plenty of finger-clicking, foot-stomping and, above all, feeling.
 This is where 'dancing in the street' can be appreciated spontaneously 'en vida' which is really the only way Spanish dancing should be performed.